List of tallest buildings in Istanbul

-Istanbul is the largest city in Turkey, and is the country's economic and social center.
-As of October 2025, the city is home to 76skyscrapers (buildings at least 150 m tall), which ranks second in Europe, as well as hundreds of high-rises.
+Istanbul is the largest city in Turkey and the country's leading economic and financial center.
+As of October 2025, the city is home to 77 skyscrapers (buildings at least 150 m tall), as well as hundreds of high-rises.

-The tallest building in the city is the CBRT Tower in the financial center in Ataşehir.
-It is 352 meters high.
+The tallest building in the city is the CBRT Tower at the Istanbul Financial Center in Ataşehir, which reaches a height of 354 m.